kjamsh/kjamsh.github.io/post-src/hacking-llvm-types.md

 This example was easy though; 1-bit values are not complicated.
 What happens if your input is multiplying vectors of 4-bit values?
 Well, you can't just swap in an `xor` and call it a day, but it's not too difficult to come up with algorithms to perform 4-bit multiplication in packed 128-bit registers.
 There are algorithms for all the main arithmetic operations in fact, in varying performance and complexity.

 We built a function that contains our SWAR implementation of multiply for vectors of 4-bit integers and splice in a call to it instead.
-I won't bore you with the details, if you're interested in the implementation or the algorithms, you can look at the [source](https://gitlab.com/lasfter/llvm-type-fudging) of our project.
+I won't bore you with the details, it's some annoying bit-twiddling.

 What I am really excited to show are the results.
 We benchmarked a very simple program with and without our pass.